 Munch spent time in Paris and Berlin until he experienced a mental breakdown in 1908.
 As a result, he gave up his heavy drinking and in the next year, he returned to his native hometown in Oslo, Norway.
 He was a prolific painter and after his death, he had left provision for a nearly 20,000 paintings and drawings to be left with the Norwegian government.
 They set up the Munch museum of art to display his work to the public.

 Famous paintings of Edvard Munch

 The Frieze of Life themes come back throughout Munch’s work.
-These themes can be seen in paintings such as The Sick Child (1886, portrait of his deceased sister Sophie), (1893–94), Ashes (1894), and The Bridge.
-The last-named shows limp figures.
-Those figures have faces with no features, or they have no faces at all.
-Threatening shapes of heavy trees and houses are above the figures.
-Munch portrayed women either as frail, innocent sufferers or as lurid, life-devouring vampires.
+These themes can be seen in paintings such as The Sick Child (1886), A portrait of his deceased sister Sophie, (1893–94), Ashes (1894), and The Bridge.
+This painting showed figures having faces with no features, or even having no faces at all.
+It also showed threatening shapes of heavy trees and houses above the figures.
+Munch often portrayed women either as frail, innocent sufferers or as lurid, life-devouring vampires.
 Munch analysts say this reflects his sexual anxieties.

 “From my rotting body, flowers shall grow and I am in them, and that is eternity.”